shangc1997/Nature_Walk/README.md

 ### Completed

+- Main screen in `ContentView`
+  - Includes 3 tabs: `SessionView`, `FavoritesView`, and `LogoutView`
 - Session list screen in `SessionView`
+  - Displays available nature walk sessions
-  - Displays session image, name, and price
+  - Shows session photo, name, and price per person
   - Navigates to `DetailSessionView` when a session is selected
-- Session detail screen in `DetailSessionView`
+- Session details screen in `DetailSessionView`
-  - Displays session name
+  - Displays the chosen session name
   - Displays star rating
+  - Displays price per person
   - Displays description
-  - Displays host or organization name
+  - Displays host / organization name
   - Displays host phone number
-  - Displays price per person
-  - Opens the phone dialer with `tel://`
+  - Opens the phone dialer when the phone number is tapped
-  - Lets the user add or remove a session from favorites
-  - Lets the user share the session name and price with `ShareLink`
+  - Opens the iOS sharing widget and shares the session name and price
 - Sample session data managed by `SessionViewModel`
-- Tab bar navigation with `Sessions`, `Favorites`, and `Logout`

 ### In Progress

+- Session details screen in `DetailSessionView`
+  - Block 1 completed: name, star rating, and price per person
+  - Block 2 not completed: 2 photos
+  - Block 3 completed: description
+  - Block 4 completed: host / organization name and phone number
+  - Block 5 completed: favorites button and share button UI
-- The detail screen includes a `Photos` section, but the photo gallery UI is not finished yet
+  - Favorites button behavior is not completed yet
-- Favorite state can be toggled from the detail screen, but `FavoritesView` is still only a placeholder

 ### Planned / TODO

 - `LoginView`
+  - Create a `User` model to store user information
   - Build the actual login screen
+  - Add form validation
+  - Add a Remember Me checkbox
+  - Auto-fill email and password if Remember Me was selected
-  - Redirect successful login to `ContentView`
+  - Navigate to `ContentView` after successful login
 - `FavoritesView`
-  - Show the favorites list
+  - View the favorites list
-  - Remove a single saved session
+  - Remove a single favorited session
-  - Remove all saved sessions
+  - Remove all favorited sessions
 - `LogoutView`
+  - Display user information
   - Add a logout button
   - Return the user to the login screen